Now that winter is creeping ever closer to many; it’s time to shift our focus to indoor plants.

-Echeveria elegans isn’t actually your traditional houseplant, but they look really cool and can do quite well indoors.
-During the spring and summer they produce a series of long-lasting coral-colored flowers which look especially gorgeous if you line them up in individual pots on a coffee table or good sized windowsill.
+Echeveria elegans isn’t your traditional houseplant, but they look cool and can do quite well indoors.
+During the spring and summer, they produce a series of long-lasting coral-colored flowers which look especially gorgeous if you line them up in individual pots on a coffee table or well-sized windowsill.

-E. shaviana looks great when you mass a good sized jumble of them together - and even better when you add complementary plants into the mix.
+E. shaviana looks great when you mass a well-sized jumble of them together - and even better when you add complementary plants into the mix.
 E. shaviana are cool to have in your home because they almost seem regal - very proper and stately - but still approachable.
-Keeping with our theme, they are very low maintenance, even requiring very little watering over the course of a winter.
+Keeping with our theme, they are deficient maintenance, even requiring minimal watering over the course of a winter.

 Large potted cacti, Mammillaria bombycina and Notocactus magnificus, are awesome indoor plants!
 Even if you forget about them for a couple of weeks, they are still going to be going strong and looking good.
 These guys fight off just about every common fungal problem that usually plagues cacti, midges, and even moderate neglect only to keep getting bigger and stronger.
 The spines are a point of worry for some, but if you don’t mishandle them, you won’t have a problem.